-The Public Bodies (Joint Working) Act (2014) directs the creation of an Integration Authority for Midlothian to which a range of functions are to be delegated by NHS Lothian Board and Midlothian Council (the 'partners').
-Midlothian Integration Joint Board (IJB) was created pursuant to section 1(4)(a) of the Act being a body corporate.
+The Public Bodies (Joint Working) Act (2014) directs the creation of Integration Authorities to which a range of functions are to be delegated by NHS Lothian Board and Midlothian Council the 'partners').
+Midlothian Integration Joint Board (the 'IJB') was created pursuant to section 1(4)(a) of the Act being a body corporate.
 The IJB is constituted through its Integration Scheme which was prepared by Midlothian Council and NHS Lothian and presented to Scottish Ministers in March 2015.
 The Integration Scheme was approved by the Scottish Parliament in June 2015 and the first meeting of the IJB took place on 20th August 2015.